-U.S. appeals court upholds gun laws after Newtown massacre
+U.S. court upholds gun laws after Newtown massacre

 New York — Gun control laws passed in New York and Connecticut to ban possession of semi-automatic weapons and large-capacity magazines after the 2012 massacre at Sandy Hook Elementary School were mostly upheld Monday by a federal appeals court.